 Id:Invaded is an anime original that is nothing short of that, original.
-Even though it's one of this year's best, it's one that still somehow fell under a lot of people's radar.
+Even though it's of the best anime of 2020, it's one that still somehow fell under a lot of people's radar.
 How?
 I'm not quite sure, because this one is a stellar series all-around and it is one that kept me interested from start to finish.

 Where to watch Id:Invaded: Hulu, Funimation, AnimeLab, Wakanim

 Dorohedoro is different than any other anime that released this year, let alone ever in anime, thanks to its individual style and its one-of-a-kind story, world, and characters.
 It's an extremely fun, bloody watch that's absolutely absurd, and as a result, nearly impossible not to love.
 Everything in Dorohedoro, including its characters are cranked up to the extreme, and while most series would fail if they took this approach, Dorohedoro not only excels, but thrives.
 For these reasons and more, it also landed a spot on the best horror manga of all time.

 As an adaptation Dorohedoro is one that was bound to be difficult to pull off.
 MAPPA took the challenge head on and did the series justice.
 What they produced not only pulled you into the gritty and grimy environment of The Hole and the Sorcerer's World, but brought the series to life.
 The anime features a mixture of CGI and 2D animation, and with this combination, Dorohedoro's unique style shined through.